 We have now printed a third edition of The History of the Temple of Israel, consisting of 100 more books.
 This printed edition follows 150 books previously published and it has been a successful fundraiser for the Restoration 150 Fund to restore our synagogue.
 The History of the Temple of Israel is a 46 page color book with photographs and is not only the history of the Temple but also the history of the Ladies Concordia Society.

-For a minimum donation of at least $100 to the Restoration 150 Fund, the donor can request a copy of The History of the Temple of Israel signed by Beverly Tetterton.
+For a minimum donation of $100 to the Restoration 150 Fund, the donor can request a copy of The History of the Temple of Israel signed by Beverly Tetterton.

 Beverly Tetterton ran the New Hanover County Library’s North Carolina Room from its start in the 1980s to when she retired in 2012 as the Research Librarian & Archivist.
 She was one of the Star News Media Lifetime Achievement Award recipients for 2020.
 Beverly was a pioneer in digital archives, creating the first in North Carolina.